City-Bureau/chi-covid-resources/README.md

 You can replace "Spanish" in the command with the column name that has completed translations.

+### ZIP Code Search

+To avoid the overhead and additional network requests of a geocoder, we're using a pre-generated mapping of ZIP codes to other ZIP codes they overlap to do a fuzzy ZIP search.
+You can update the mapping for your area by using our repo [City-Bureau/nearby-zip-map](https://github.com/City-Bureau/nearby-zip-map) to create a new file and replace the one in [`src/data/zip-map.json`](./src/data/zip-map.json).

+Some of our resources are specific to the city of Chicago while others are available to the surrounding region.
+To make sure users searching ZIP codes outside of Chicago don't see Chicago resources, we're using a static list of city ZIP codes to determine whether resources are displayed when a ZIP code is searched.
+To replicate this for your area you can update the file [`src/data/city-zips.json`](./src/data/city-zips.json).

 ## Deploy

 To deploy the AWS S3 and Cloudfront, create an S3 bucket that allows static site hosting and a Cloudfront distribution pointing to the bucket's web hosting endpoint.
 Set the `S3_BUCKET` and `CLOUDFRONT_ID` environment variables with your bucket and distribution ID, and then with GNU Make and the [AWS CLI](https://aws.amazon.com/cli/) installed run `make deploy`.